hithere-devs/hithere-devs/README.md

 # 💫 About Me:

-🔭 I’m currently working on Hackathons & Data Structures and Algorithms.<br>👯 I’m looking to collaborate on Frontend Projects<br>🤝 I’m looking for help with whatsapp messaging apis connection to my backend application<br>🌱 I’m currently learning Graphs in Data Structures and Algorithms<br>💬 Ask me about Full Stack Projects in MERN & DevOps, Cloud (AWS)<br>⚡ Fun fact - I go with the flow
+🔭 I’m currently working on Hackathons & Data Structures and Algorithms.<br>👯 I’m looking to collaborate on Backend and DevOps Projects<br>🤝 I’m looking for help with building a homeserver with proxmox and k8s.
+Also with some advices on processes of building good UI UX.<br>🌱 I’m currently learning Graphs in Data Structures and Algorithms<br>💬 Ask me about Full Stack Projects in MERN & DevOps, Cloud (AWS)<br>⚡ Fun fact - I go with the flow